amosavian/FileProvider/README.md

 Creating/Copying/Deleting functions return a `OperationHandle` for remote operations.
 It provides operation type, progress and a `.cancel()` method which allows you to cancel operation in midst.

 It's not supported by native `(NS)FileManager` so `LocalFileProvider`, but this functionality will be added to future `PosixFileProvider` class.

+### File Coordination

+`LocalFileProvider` and its descendents has a `isCoordinating` property.
+By setting this, provider will use `NSFileCoordinating` class to do all file operations.
+It's mandatory for iCloud, while recommended when using shared container or anywhere that simultaneous operations on a file/folder is common.

 ### Monitoring File Changes